webdados/shared-actions/README.md

 Create a zip file for the GitHub release and for eventual upload to a server.

 ### Usage:

+Assumes a `.distignore` file exists containig the files and folders to exclude.
+If `env.SLUG` is set, `plugin-slug` and `zip-filename` are not required and will default to that (most of the cases).

 ```yaml
 name: Build release zip when pushing tag